 What does it take to deliver a digital workplace?

 There’s been more focus on creating the digital workplace given recent world events.
-And more of us find ourselves working from home for the first time.
-But with it brings some challenges for businesses, especially in terms of the underlying IT changes required to achieve it.
+And more of us find ourselves remote working for the first time.
+But with it brings some challenges for businesses with digital adoption, especially in terms of the underlying IT changes required to achieve it.
 Our opening to this O2 blog highlights, ‘digital workplace’ is not just about technology, it’s a business strategy.

-Given the current events may have accelerated the need to adopt a strategy we’ll find that the way we work may change anyway in the longer term.
+Given the current events may have accelerated the need for a digital adoption strategy we’ll find that the way we work may change anyway in the longer term.
 This blog pulls together some of our thoughts and recent content into one place to help you plan your next move to a future digital workplace.

 Let’s get people connected, securely